 It is proposed that the metal magnesium (Mg) could play an important role in this.

 Mg is abundant in nature, non-polluting and non-toxic.
 The metal is practically indestructible, safe and easy to transport and store.

-When reacted with atmospheric oxygen, the amount of energy released is not much less than from an equal weight of hydrocarbon, but the energy from hydrocarbons is in the form of heat while the energy from Mg can be from a fuel cell with higher efficiency for electricity generation.
+When reacted with atmospheric oxygen, the amount of energy released is not much less than from an equal weight of hydrocarbon.
+The energy from Mg can be from a fuel cell with an efficiency for electricity generation of about 90%, in contrast to hydrocarbons where the energy is only available in the form of heat with a maximum conversion efficiency of about 60%.
 The density of Mg is about twice that of hydrocarbons, Thus Mg is better than hydrocarbons for transporting and storing both in terms of weight and volume as well as safety.

 The technology for producing the metal in quantity already exists.
 Sources of renewable energy have already been developed.
 Existing shipping and storage facilities can easily be found or adapted